dschreij/effort-server/README.md

 ### Configuring connection parameters

 In the item `SessionSettings` in the EFFORT experiment, you can enter the IP address and port of both the computer running MongoDB and the meteor app.
-Usually, this is one and the same computer, unless you have chosen to use a separate installation of MongoDB.
+Usually, this is one and the same computer, unless you have chosen to install MongoDB on a different machine than the one you are running the effort server on.

 ![Example settings](doc/OS_settings.jpg)